pvnkmr-437/IEEE-754-Floating-Point-Arithmetic-Logic-Unit/README.md

 1. IEEE Standard for Floating-Point Arithmetic, IEEE Std 754-2008.
 2. Digital Design and Computer Architecture, David Money Harris and Sarah L. Harris, 2nd Edition.

----

-This report provides a detailed overview of the FALU project, its implementation, and the results of its validation.